chiizujin/edsa/README.md

 ### Latest updates

+**2025-09-21**
+- New agent: Warp Users - a ticker that displays the names of recently-seen warp users.

 **2025-09-19**
 - Fixed a bug relating to creature using an Export Portal immediately after a warp portal.

 **2025-09-18**
-- New agent: Export Portal.
-Like a warp portal but exports the creature instead.
+- New agent: Export Portal - like a warp portal but exports the creature instead.

-**2025-09-14**
-- rEGGulator update: Added input/output ports and fixed focus stealing.

 ([Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md))